dotnet/csharplang/proposals/records.md

     ;
 ```

+Record types are reference types, similar to a class declaration.
+It is an error for a record to provide
+a `record_base` `argument_list` if the `record_declaration` does not contain a `parameter_list`.
+a

 ## Members of a record type

 In addition to the members declared in the record body, a record type has the following additional members: